Board of Directors

 Colin Robertson, Treasurer

-Colin is the Chief Financial Officer of Avana Capital Corporation and Treasurer of Maytree.
-He is also the Treasurer and a Director of both Tamarack and Diaspora Dialogues Charitable Society.
+Colin is the Chief Financial Officer of Avana Capital Corporation and Treasurer of The Maytree Foundation.
+He is also the Treasurer and a Director of the Caledon Institute of Social Policy, Tamarack Institute and Diaspora Dialogues Charitable Society.
 Previously, Colin held senior financial positions in both the high-tech and financial services sectors.
 After obtaining his Bachelor of Commerce at the University of Toronto, Colin trained with Coopers & Lybrand, qualifying as a Chartered Accountant in 1983.

 Vali Bennett, Secretary